 The holiday season is in full swing and you are most likely in the midst of hanging lights and drinking peppermint mochas, but is your brand holiday-ready?
 As tempting as it is to incorporate every reindeer and snowflake graphic that pops up on Pinterest, it’s important to still maintain your brand recognition.
-Here are a few guidelines that will help add some cheer while keeping your identity at the forefront:
+Here are a few guidelines that will help add some cheer while staying on brand and keeping your identity at the forefront:

 Keep your logo intact and visible.